Compact with Texans

 - Printed Information: Printed materials from TWU will be accurate, timely, and informative.

 Academic and student service related complaint procedures are provided annually in the Student Handbook and online at: https://servicecenter.twu.edu/TDClient/KB/Default?CategoryID=4491.
 The Office of Student Life may advise students who are uncertain about approach procedures.

 Customer Service evaluation forms are available in each "front line" service office.
 These forms can be completed and submitted directly to the supervising Vice President.
 Customer service complaints may be reported verbally, in writing or by email to Dr. Stephanie Krauth, Associate Vice President for Student Engagement.
 Customers filing a complaint can expect a summary report within five working days.

 In addition, customer satisfaction surveys are administered regularly.
 Results of these surveys are used in training and in university planning for continuous improvement.

 Description of the Survey Methods and Analysis of Data

 TWU is committed to assessing and improving customer satisfaction.
-Every three years a student satisfaction survey is administered to collect feedback and measure the level of satisfaction of undergraduate students at TWU.
+Annually since 2017, a student satisfaction survey is administered to collect feedback and measure the level of satisfaction of undergraduate students at TWU.
 The Student Satisfaction Inventory (SSI) is a commercial survey instrument produced by Noel-Levitz that is designed to measure students' satisfaction with their college experience.
-To give the university time to act on the information, it is administered every three years.
 While colleges measure student satisfaction for many reasons, according to Noel-Levitz, “chief among them is that student satisfaction plays an important role in student engagement, learning and success.
 Institutions that measure satisfaction can understand this role, can systematically improve the quality of their undergraduate experience, can offer more educational value to students and families,” and can meet the “demands for accreditation and accountability.”